Dir: Ben Affleck

-Ben Affleck took everyone by surprise a couple of years ago, by turning in a muscular, high quality, directorial debut in GONE BABY GONE.
+Ben Affleck took everyone by surprise a couple of years ago, by turning in a muscular, high quality, directorial debut in Gone Baby Gone.
 For his follow up Affleck hasn’t strayed far from the territory of his debut, turning out another Boston set crime film.
-THE TOWN is set in the Boston area of Charlestown, which apparently produces more thieves per capita than any other area of the US.
-Affleck, adapting a novel by Chuck Hogan, focuses on a group of bank and armoured car robbers, centred around lifelong friends Doug (Affleck) and Jim (Renner).
-During a bank heist they take manager Claire (Hall) hostage, and as the police and FBI (personified by Mad Men star Jon Hamm) begin to look closely at them Doug attempts to ensure that Claire doesn’t know too much, falling in love with her in the process.
+The Town is set in the Boston area of Charlestown, which apparently produces more thieves per capita than any other area of the US.
+Affleck, adapting a novel by Chuck Hogan, focuses on a group of bank and armoured car robbers, centred around lifelong friends Doug (Ben Affleck) and Jim (Jeremy Renner).
+During a bank heist they take manager Claire (Rebecca Hall) hostage, and as the police and FBI (personified by Mad Men star Jon Hamm) begin to look closely at them Doug attempts to ensure that Claire doesn’t know too much, falling in love with her in the process.

-THE TOWN is by no means original; in fact it is generic to the core.
+The Town is by no means original; in fact, it is generic to the core.
 The story is that old, old one of a career criminal forced into that ‘one last job’, and perhaps being redeemed by the love of a good woman.
 That said, the performances help lift it beyond just another exercise in genre, and so does Affleck’s handling of the three major heist set pieces.
-Okay, none of them are exactly radically different to what has gone before, but each has it’s own specific feel, each is executed energetically and excitingly and, happily, the geography is clear in each and every scene, so we always know exactly what is going on (something that seems undervalued in many action scenes lately).
+None of them is exactly radically different to what has gone before, but each has its own specific feel, each is executed energetically and excitingly and, happily, the geography is clear in each and every scene, so we always know exactly what is going on (something that seems undervalued in many action scenes lately).

 The Town isn’t going to change anyone’s world, and it would be nice, next time, to see Affleck attempt something in another genre (and perhaps another city), but this is a solid, entertaining, crime thriller.